validatedpatterns/multicloud-gitops/ansible/roles/vault_utils/README.md

 Here is the rough high-level algorithm used to unseal the vault:

 1. Check vault status.
 If vault is not initialized go to 2.
 If initialized go to 3.
-2. Initialize vault and store unseal keys + login token either on a local file or inside a secret in k8s (file_unseal var controls this)
+2. Initialize vault and store unseal keys + login token inside a secret in k8s
 3. Check vault status.
 If vault is unsealed go to 5. else to to 4.
-4. Unseal the vault using the secrets read from the file or the secret (file_unseal controls this)
+4. Unseal the vault using the secrets read from the k8s secret
 5. Configure the vault (should be idempotent)

 ## License